option26/quarantine-hero/CONTRIBUTING.md

 # Contributing to QuarantäneHelden
 We really appreciate your help!
-We want to make contributing to this project as easy and transparent as possible, whether its:
+We want to make contributing to this project as easy and transparent as possible, whether it's:
  - Reporting bugs
  - Proposing new features
  - Submitting bug fixes